medic/cht-docs/content/en/apps/guides/database-management/rdbms-in-windows.md

 ![puttty-connect](putty-connect-final.png)

-If you are connecting to rdbms in order to use a posgres client.
+If you are connecting to rdbms in order to use a PostgreSQL client.
 You may not need to tunnel the connection.
 The client can do it for you.

 ![rdbms_1](rdbms_connect_1.png)